tawfekov/ZF2EntityAudit/README.md

 Routing
 -------

-To map a route to an audited entity include route information in the audit=>entities config
+To map a route to an audited entity include route information in the audit => entities config

 ```
     'Db\Entity\song' => array(